fygar256/general-assembler-axx/README.md

 >>
 ```

--Error check
+-Error checking

-Error check is lax.
+Error checking is insufficient.

 ### Comments

 -Please excuse the inconsistencies in notation.

--I think it will work with a scalar processor.
-I don't think there are any processors that store matrices and vectors directly in registers.
+-I think it can handle memory vector machines, but it probably can't handle vector register machines due to the notation.

 ### Future issues

--The order of evaluation of pattern files is difficult, so I will do something about it.
+-The order of evaluation of pattern files is difficult, so I'll do something about it.

--As it stands now, I can only assemble a single file, so I will make it possible for the linker to handle it.
+-As it stands now, it can only assemble a single file, so I'll make it so that the linker can handle it.

 ### Acknowledgements